 If you’re staying on a night when the restaurant is closed (Sun-Tue), there are plenty of options for eating out.
-The other jewel in Edinburgh’s culinary crown is Restaurant Martin Wishart, on Leith’s upwardly mobile waterfront (there’s a cheaper brasserie, too).
-Also well worth trying are Ondine, a seafood restaurant perched above the Royal Mile, and Mark Greenaway at 12 Picardy Place.
+You could try one of Ralston's other restaurants, Aizle, Noto or Tipo.
+Also well worth trying is Ondine, a seafood restaurant perched above the Royal Mile.

 - Restaurants nearby